 Elder Care

-- Duke Family Support Program - The Duke Family Support Program serves families and professionals concerned about or caring for persons with memory disorders in North Carolina, and Duke employees seeking help with elder care decisions.
-The Duke Family Support Program also provides elder care referrals and resources to Duke faculty and staff who need assistance with an aging parent.
+• Duke Dementia Family Support Program - The Duke Dementia Family Support Program serves families and professionals concerned about or caring for persons with memory disorders in North Carolina, and Duke employees seeking help with elder care decisions.
+The Duke Dementia Family Support Program also provides elder care referrals and resources to Duke faculty and staff who need assistance with an aging parent.
+As a Duke employee, your benefits include a free, personalized, confidential consultation with one of our experts in aging.
+These consultations are simple, flexible and convenient.
+There’s no red tape.
+Call 919-660-7510 to schedule an appointment.

 External Resources